 A recent study found that banning mobile phones at schools improved student performance.
 This effect was most pronounced for struggling students.
 The rise of smartphones means people can be contacted by others at any time, anywhere.
 But is this connectivity always good?
 What happens if you are on your mobile phone too much?
 Here are some reasons to put your phone away.

-Lowers concentration – Excessive mobile phone use leads to poor concentration.
+Excessive mobile phone use leads to poor concentration.
 Having your phone out whilst doing homework or revision can make students perform 20% worse.
-The authors of this study go on to state that “the mere presence of a cell phone may be sufficiently distracting to
+The authors of this study go on to state that “the mere presence of a cell phone may be sufficiently distracting to damage attention".

-FOMO– Adolescents often have FOMO.
-This is made worse with mobile phones, driving the compulsive need to know what others are doing.
+Adolescents often experience Fear Of Missing Out (FOMO).
+This is made worse with mobile phones and the rise of social media, driving the compulsive need to know what others are doing.
 Those who develop FOMO will experience lower overall mood, increased anxiety, and are more likely to check their phones during lessons or study time.

 This would explain why participants in this study who used mobile phones excessively had slower response times in memory tasks.
 These other studies here and here also make interesting reading.
 The authors of this meta-analysis confirmed that the waves of mobile phones do have an impact on memory, though noting that the effect sizes are small.